Ashkenazi Jews: Female lineages: Mitochondrial DNA

 A 2014 study by Fernández and co-authors found that Ashkenazi Jews display a frequency of haplogroup K in their maternal DNA, suggesting an ancient Near Eastern matrilineal origin, similar to the results of the Behar study in 2006.
 Fernández noted that this observation clearly contradicts the results of the 2013 study led by Richards that suggested a European source for 3 exclusively Ashkenazi K lineages.

+In his 2022 book The Maternal Genetic Lineages of Ashkenazic Jews, Kevin Brook found that the majority of Ashkenazi Jewish mitochondrial DNA lineages of European origin show no specific ties to Italy, contradicting hypotheses that all or most of these lineages originated from central or northern Italian women who converted to Judaism.
+Brook concluded that 30-40% of Ashkenazi maternal genome has roots in the Middle East.
+This estimate excluded haplogroup K1a1b1a, whose origins had not been attributed to a specific location.
+Consequently, if this lineage were included among those of Middle Eastern origin, the percentage of Ashkenazi matrilines traceable to that region would rise to approximately 50–60%.

 A 2025 study by Joseph Livni and Karl Skorecki examined mitochondrial DNA (mtDNA) in the Ashkenazi Jewish population and found that the maternal ancestry of most Ashkenazi Jews traces back to a small founding group of around 150 women.
 The study introduced a method to distinguish between founder and absorbed mtDNA lineages, revealing that fewer than 15% of present-day Ashkenazi Jews carry absorbed mtDNA from outside populations.
 Absorbed lineages typically appeared as singletons, while founder lineages occurred multiple times.
 These findings contradict earlier theories suggesting a mixed origin, specifically, Near Eastern male and European female founders, and instead support a unified origin for both maternal and paternal lineages in the Near East.
 This conclusion is consistent with prior Y-chromosome evidence indicating a Near Eastern paternal origin.

 Association and linkage studies (autosomal DNA)

-In genetic epidemiology, a genome-wide association study (GWA study, or GWAS) is an examination of all or most of the genes (the genome) of different individuals of a particular species to see how much the genes vary from individual to individual.
-These techniques were originally designed for epidemiological uses, to identify genetic associations with observable traits.